jeffvance/rhs-hadoop-install/README.txt

                                                        required)
     For example: ./install.sh /dev/sdb

-    Output is displayed on STDOUT and is also written to /var/log/RHS-install on both the delpoyment node and on each data node in the cluster.
+    Output is displayed on STDOUT and is also written to a logfile, default is /var/log/RHS-install.
+The --logfile option allows for a different logfile.
+    Even when a less verbose setting is used the logfile will contain all messages.
  4) The script should complete at which point the rest of the installation process is completed via the browser using the Ambari Installation Instructions below.